-The last sixteen chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to the way it stores your data safely.
+The last 16 chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to the way it stores your data safely.
 With such a vast topic I had to leave a few things out.
 Here’s my list of the most important things not covered by this book, in no particular order.

 A large part of a modern web browser is a very-high-performance implementation of JavaScript.
 Today, every major browser not only runs JavaScript, but compiles it, in flight, to low-level machine code using runtime type analysis.
 Plus, techniques like hidden classes infer structure where JavaScript doesn’t provide any, lowering memory usage and garbage collection pressure.
 On top of all of that, modern browsers also execute WebAssembly, a hardware-independent bytecode format for many other programming languages to target, and which may one day be co-equal to JavaScript on the web.

 This book skips building the JavaScript engine, instead using DukPy.
-I made this choice because while JavaScript execution is central to a modern browser, it uses techniques fairly similar to the execution of other languages like Python, Lua, or Java.
+I made this choice because, while JavaScript execution is central to a modern browser, it uses techniques fairly similar to the execution of other languages like Python, Lua, or Java.
 The best way to learn about the insides of a modern JavaScript engine is a book on programming language implementation.

 Text rendering is much more complex than it may seem at the surface.
 Letters differ in widths and heights.
 Accents may need to be stacked atop characters.
 Characters may change shape when next to other characters, like for ligatures or for shaping (for cursive fonts).
 Sometimes languages are written right-to-left or top-to-bottom.
 Then there are typographic features, like kerning and variants.
 But the most complex of all is hinting, which is a little computer program embedded in a font that modifies it to better match the discrete pixel grid.
 Text rendering of course affects Skia, but it also affects layout, determining the size and position of content on the screen.